piranfar/docking-Analyze/README.md

 2.  **Copy and Paste:** Copy the provided Python script into a code cell in Colab.
 3.  **Run the Cell:** Execute the code cell.
 You will be prompted to upload your `.dlg` file.
 4.  **Upload File:** Select and upload your AutoDock Vina `.dlg` result file.
-5.  **View Results:** The script will display the results table and the binding energy plot in the output.
+5.  **View Results:** The script will display the results table and the binding energy histogram in the output.
 6.  **Download Files (Optional):** If `save_excel=True` and `save_plot=True` are set when calling the function, the Excel file and PNG plot will be available for download.

 ## Code